Brazil: Private Equity

 - funds under the same management.

-Finally, one could state that CADE’s approval of private equity deals would be required when:
+Finally, CADE’s approval of private equity deals would be required when:

-- the transaction implies in direct or indirect effects in Brazil; and
+- the transaction entails direct or indirect effects in Brazil;

 - the transaction leads to acquisition of control of the target; or

-A quick assessment of the first year of the Antitrust Law
+A quick assessment of the second year of the Antitrust Law

-29 May 2013 marks the first anniversary of the Antitrust Law.
-A quick analysis of the filings submitted under this period may help one to have a better sense of which kind of transaction involving private equities is reaching CADE’s merger control role.
+More than two years into the implementation of the Antitrust Law, a quick analysis of the filings submitted in this period may help to give a better sense of which kind of transaction involving private equities is falling under CADE’s merger control role.

-Under such perspective, from a total of 275 transactions submitted to CADE’s review under the first year of the new regime, at least 50 involved private equity funds (both national and international ones), accounting for near to 20 per cent of the total number.5 The positive aspect, though, is that approximately 85 per cent of the transactions involving private equity deals were cleared under the fast-track procedure, in less than 30 days.
+From a total of 650 transactions submitted to CADE’s review in the first two years of the new regime, at least 103 involved private equity funds (both national and international ones), accounting for near 16 per cent of the total number.5 The positive aspect, though, is that approximately 95 per cent of the transactions involving private equity deals were cleared under the fast-track procedure in fewer than 30 days.
+With the amendments proposed in the public consultation, such numbers are expected to change, with CADE becoming even more efficient in its analysis.

-The precedents’ analysis also shows that real state seems to be the hot market for private equity firms in Brazil, as illustrated in chart 1 below:
+The statistics also show that real estate seems to be the hot market for private equity firms in Brazil, as illustrated in chart 1, below:

-Chart 1: transactions by sector of activity; private equity funds
+Chart 1: private equity transactions by sector of activity

-One should note that, while the majority of the precedents do not bring any detailed discussion with respect to the need of submitting private equity deals to CADE’s analysis, on a few occasions, CADE reinforced the conservative approach it has taken for the purposes of defining the economic group or analysing minority equity interests, as detailed in chart 2, below:
+While the majority of the precedents do not include any detailed discussion with respect to the need of submitting private equity deals to CADE’s analysis; on a few occasions, CADE reinforced the conservative approach it has taken for the purposes of defining the economic group or analysing minority equity interests, as detailed in Chart 2, below:

-CADE reinforces that the manager, irrespective of his role within the fund, shall be considered as part of the economic group of private equity firms.
+CADE reiterates that the manager, irrespective of his role within the fund, shall be considered as part of the economic group of private equity firms.

-CADE reinforces that CADE’s Resolution 2/2012 (concept of economic group and minority equity interest) does not demand a control test for the purposes of assessing if a filing is required for a given transaction.
+CADE confirms that its Resolution 2/2012 (concept of economic group and minority equity interest) does not demand a control test for the purposes of assessing if a filing is required for a given transaction.

 CADE acknowledges the transaction, which involved the acquisition of minority equity interest (less than 20%) by an investment fund that competes or has related activities with the target.

 Part of the market argues that the rules applying to investment funds, particularly those related to the economic group concept and turnover threshold, are very restrictive, flooding the authorities with numerous filings that would not require, in theory, CADE’s review as they don’t have any potential to raise antitrust concerns.
-According to these critics, besides the costs this situation brings to private equity firms, CADE’s staff could be focusing on other relevant matters.
+According to these critics, besides the cost burden this places on private equity firms, CADE’s staff could be focusing on other relevant matters.

-CADE, however, stands for its regulations, arguing that the Antitrust Law revised the filing thresholds, not only increasing the amounts involved, but also requiring a minimum turnover threshold to the second group involved, thus reducing the number of filings subjected to its review, in comparison to the revoked regime.
-Also, the efficiency of CADE in this first year of the new antitrust regime – fast-track cases have been approved in less than 20 days – seems to have eliminated any concern the market had with respect to possibility of the prior approval affecting the closing of simple transactions.
+CADE, however, stands by its regulations, arguing that the Antitrust Law revised the filing thresholds, not only increasing the amounts involved, but also requiring a minimum turnover threshold to the second group involved, thus reducing the number of filings subjected to its review, in comparison to the revoked regime.
+Moreover, the efficiency of CADE in this first two years of the new antitrust regime seems to have eliminated any concern the market had with respect to the possibility of the prior approval affecting the closing of simple transactions, indeed, some fast-track cases have been approved in less than 20 days.

-This may be a signal that CADE is in the right direction, and that it is better to keep a restrictive approach as part of an antitrust policy, since it must preserve consumer welfare.
-The precise answer, though, in terms of the effectiveness of this policy, will demand time, patience and scrutiny.
+This may be a signal that CADE is heading in the right direction, and that it is better to keep a restrictive approach as part of an antitrust policy, since it must preserve consumer welfare.
+The precise answer, though, in terms of the effectiveness of this policy, is still pending and will demand time, patience and scrutiny.
+In addition and partially in line with the market understanding, as referred, CADE has recently put under public consultation proceeding a proposal to amend the applicable rules to investment funds, which are currently awaiting CADE’s comments.
+Such rules, once implemented, will change the way CADE assess the economic group of investment funds, streamlining the antitrust review.

-Controversies aside, the final message is that Brazil is a safe country for investments and that, in the event a private equity transaction may demand an antitrust approval, CADE is committed to review it in as short a time as possible and eliminate any possible concern since its beginning.
+Controversies aside, the message is to reinforce that Brazil is indeed a safe country for investments and that, in the event a private equity transaction may demand an antitrust approval, CADE is committed to review it in as short a time as possible and eliminate any possible concern since its beginning.

 - www.investopedia.com/terms/p/privateequity.asp, accessed May 2013.